novoalab/EpiNano/README.md

 	#use previously trained model and epinano-scripts-generated site-wise feature table to make predictions
 	python3 SVM.py -a -M M6A.mis3.del3.q3.poly.dump -p test.csv -cl 7,12,22 -mc 28 -o pretrained.prediction
 ```

+## Further Documentation

+Please check the [Wiki](https://github.com/enovoa/EpiNano/wiki) for additional information on usage on EpiNano 1.1

 ## Citing this work:
 If you find this work useful, please cite: